Lamb County License Hearing Guide

 Hardship/Restricted License in Texas

-• IID Requirement: Depending on the circumstances of your case, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an occupational license.
+• IID requirement: Depending on the circumstances of your case, you may be required to install an Ignition Interlock Device (IID) on your vehicle as a condition of obtaining an occupational license.

 Getting Your License Back

-• Fees: The reinstatement fee varies, so check the Texas DPS website for current rates.
+• Fees: The reinstatement fee can vary, so check with the Texas DPS for the current amount.

-• SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility that proves you have the minimum required auto insurance coverage.
-You'll likely be required to maintain SR-22 insurance for a specified period (usually 2-3 years) after a DUI conviction.
+• SR-22 insurance requirement: SR-22 insurance is a certificate of financial responsibility that proves you have the minimum liability insurance coverage required by Texas law.
+You may be required to maintain SR-22 insurance for a certain period after a DUI conviction.

 Special Programs